Ways to Bid At Auction

 The 4 Ways to Bid at an Auction:

-- Collect a catalogue if you haven't already got one and just raise it if you want to bid.
+- Collect a catalogue so you can follow the auction and you can also raise it if you wish to bid.

-On occasions you can arrange to make internet bids during the auction.
-It is a new service still being trialled, and is only offered at a few of our events.
-Ask beforehand, make the necessary arrangements in advance of the auction and we will advise you further on the process.
+For certain auctions, it can be arranged for you to make bids via internet.
+It is a new service being trialled and is only offered at a limited number of our auctions.
+Please enquire with the Auction House team prior to the auction and they will advise you further.

 More auctions.
 More auction rooms.
 More auctioneers.